pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/customizing-deployment/script-run.md

 `SCRIPT_RUN` stage is one stage in the pipeline and you can execute any commands.

-> Note: This feature is at the alpha status and currently only for the application kind of KubernetesApp.
+> Note: This feature is at the alpha status.
+Currently you can use it on all application kinds, but the rollback feature is only for the application kind of KubernetesApp.

 ## How to configure SCRIPT_RUN stage